Exceptional sequences and rooted labeled forests

 \begin{rem} The nodes of a rooted tree are partially ordered by paths to the root.
 Conversely, the Hasse diagram of a finite poset is a rooted forest if it has the property that each node has at most one parent.
 In that case, the maximal elements are roots of disjoint trees. \end{rem}

 Let $E_\ast=(E_1,\cdots,E_n)$ be a complete exceptional sequence for $A_n$.
 (Unless otherwise noted, we always take the orientation $1\to 2\to \cdots\to n$.)
 We define a partial ordering on the objects $E_i$ by $E_i\le E_j$ if the support of $E_i$ is contained in the support of $E_{j}$.
-In other words, $a_j\le a_i\le b_i\le b_j$.
+In other words, $a_j\le a_i\le b_i\le b_j$ where $[a_i,b_i]$ denotes the support of $E_i$.
 We claim that the Hasse diagram of this partial ordering is a rooted labeled forest.
 This follow from the following lemma.